-The mere thought of that makes some parents blush and get sick to their stomach.
+Where did I come from?
+What are the birds and the bees?
+What is sex?
+Sooner or later, your child will ask questions about sex.
+The mere thought of that makes some parents blush and get sick to their stomachs.
 It sends others over the edge.
-Isn’t it interesting that we don’t hesitate to talk to our children about crossing the street safely or the dangers of playing with fire, but the thought of talking to them about sex—something equally as dangerous – send shivers up the spine?
+Isn’t it interesting that we don’t hesitate to talk about crossing the street safely or the dangers of playing with fire?
+Still, the thought of talking to our kids about sex—something equally as dangerous—sends shivers up the spine?
 Why?

-41.2 percent of high school students (grades 9-12) have had sex.
+- 41.2 percent of high school students (grades 9-12) have had sex.

 The Information Highway

 If your kids aren’t learning about sex from you, where do they look?

 Barna Research group asked, “Who should be responsible for teaching young people about sex?”
 Respondents overwhelmingly said that parents should be the ones to do so.
 Many teens and young adults say television and the internet are their top sources for information and ideas about sex, usually followed by schools, parents, and peers.

 Today’s children hear about sex early on and are exposed to sexuality at virtually every turn in our society.
 In fact, by the time a child turns 18, he/she has witnessed 250,000 sexual acts on television.
 Interestingly, more than 75 percent of the videos on MTV show some sort of sexual activity in which the woman is a sexual object.
 In 2009, approximately 92% of the 174 songs that made it into the Top 10 contained reproductive messages.
 (None of these figures include images on the internet and social media.)